cometbft/cometbft/docs/app-dev/indexing-transactions.md

 **Backwards compatibility**

-Up until Tendermint 0.34.25, the event sequence was not stored in the kvstore and events were stored only by height.
-Therefore, the result of a query on data indexed with older versions can include attributes who appeared in different events on the same height.
+Storing the event sequence was introduced in CometBFT 0.34.26.
+Before that, up until Tendermint Core 0.34.26, the event sequence was not stored in the kvstore and events were stored only by height.
+That means that queries returned blocks and transactions whose event attributes match within the height but can match across different events on that height.
+This behavior was fixed with CometBFT 0.34.26+.
+However, if the data was indexed with earlier versions of Tendermint Core and not re-indexed, that data will be queried as if all the attributes within a height occurred within the same event.